y9san9/prizebot/README.md

 To run this bot by yourself provide the bot token with `BOT_TOKEN` environment variable.

+You can always specify `LOG_CHAT_ID` if you want to send crashes to some chat.

 ### Database
 By default, all data stored in `/data/` directory in json for startup convenience, but you can configure the database as following.